Learning Tools Interoperability® (LTI®) and LTI Advantage

 - Certification testing

 Remember to log into the site first to see a complete list of the resources available to you.
 Some resources are only available to IMS Global members.
-If you are an IMS member but do not have a login yet, you can create one here.
-If you cannot find what you want try posting a message to the forum.
+If you are an IMS Global member but do not have a login, you can create one here.
+If you cannot find what you need, try posting a message to the forum.